 If you’ve heard about a data breach in the news and you’re concerned, we encourage you to review your statements on a regular basis for any transactions you don’t recognize.
 As long as your information is current, you will receive a notification if any of your cards are on a breach list.
 If you use online banking, it’s a good practice to review your messages and alerts regularly as well.

 If you see a transaction you don’t recognize call our Card Services department and they can help you with the next steps in protection and recovery.
 But first, be sure to check with any other person using your account, and keep in mind some merchant names may appear slightly different on your statement than they do on your receipt.

 Turn your cards on and off instantly, set spending limits, defend against fraud, and activate alerts.
 All you need is your Directions’ Visa Credit and/or Debit card and an Apple or Android smartphone.
 Go to your app store and type “SecurLock Equip” in the search bar to find and then download the app.
-After downloading, you will be instructed to create a login with password, enter your full card number and authentication information.
-The app is user friendly and should only take a few minutes to complete.
+After downloading, you will create a login with password, enter your full card number and authentication information.
+The app is user-friendly and should only take a few minutes to complete.